The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

 It also helps prevent impaction, a potentially deadly condition where the lizard’s intestines become blocked by difficult-to-digest food or other materials.

-Finally, a small amount of fat is essential to your gecko’s diet, too.
+Finally, a small amount of fat is also essential to your gecko’s diet.

-For this reason, waxworms are great when fed every couple of weeks or so in small amounts.
+For this reason, waxworms are great when fed in small amounts every couple of weeks or so.

 If you have an underweight gecko, it might be a good idea to supplement their diet with waxworms weekly to help boost the fat content in their diet.